-We’re pretty addicted to our phones, which is why we need a workplace cell policy to begin with.
+We’re pretty addicted to our cell phones, which is why we need an employee cell phone policy at work to begin with.
 So addicted, that some people actually go through withdrawal symptoms when they’re separated from their mobile devices.
 Symptoms of cell phone withdrawal include:

 - Mood swings